-Bernard Haitink’s conducting career began 61 years ago with the Radio Philharmonic Orchestra in his native Holland.
-He went on to be Chief Conductor of the Concertgebouw Orchestra for 27 years, as well as Music Director of Glyndebourne Festival Opera, The Royal Opera, Covent Garden, and Principal Conductor of the London Philharmonic, the Staatskapelle Dresden and the Chicago Symphony Orchestra.
-He is an honorary member of both the Berlin Philharmonic and the Chamber Orchestra of Europe and in 2019 was made an honorary member of the Vienna Philharmonic.
+He also held positions as Music Director of Glyndebourne Festival Opera, The Royal Opera, Covent Garden, and as Principal Conductor of the London Philharmonic Orchestra, the Staatskapelle Dresden and the Chicago Symphony Orchestra.
+He is an honorary member of the Berlin Philharmonic, the Chamber Orchestra of Europe and in 2019 was made an honorary member of the Vienna Philharmonic.